g6jamm/stima/README.md

 ## Contributors

-Thanks to the following people who have contributed to this project:
+Thanks to the following people who have contributed to this headProject:

 * [@Andreassim](https://github.com/Andreassim)
 * [@Jarkyman](https://github.com/Jarkyman)